NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Why is conducting an NPS analysis important?

-NPS is used by 55% of SaaS businesses to measure customer satisfaction and loyalty.
-But do they analyze NPS data together?
+55% of businesses in the world use NPS to measure customer satisfaction and loyalty.
+But do they all use it for analysis?

-NPS analysis provides valuable insights that can be incorporated into your customer satisfaction and success strategies.
+NPS analysis gives you valuable insights to incorporate into your customer satisfaction and success strategies.

 First of all, it gives you an overview of how your business is performing.
 Low average NPS scores suggest that most customers are at risk of churning, which puts your future revenue streams in jeopardy.